lbwa/spec-cookies/README.md

 [HTTP State Management Mechanism](https://tools.ietf.org/html/rfc6265)

+- third-party cookies(cross-site cookies)

+  Note that the [HSMM](https://tools.ietf.org/html/rfc6265#section-7.1) specification grants user agents wide latitude to experiment with third-party cookie policies that balance the privacy and compatibility needs of their users.
+However, **it does not endorse any particular third-party cookie policy**.

 ## Prerequisites

 1. Should run the following command to create local ssl certification which is used to https server.